Myth 1: ‘PRINCE2 training is only designed for people in the IT industry’

 Myth 5 – ‘Taking a PRINCE2 exam involves writing essays’

-Whichever PRINCE2 exam you wish to take – Foundation, Practitioner, or Re-registration – you will not be asked to write any essays.
+Whichever PRINCE2 exam you wish to take – Foundation or Practitioner – you will not be asked to write any essays.
 All PRINCE2 exams are based on the multiple-choice testing format, whether they are paper-based or taken online.
 For each question, candidates select what they believe to be the correct answer from a list of four options.

 The marking of multiple choice exams can arguably be conducted more speedily and efficiently than that of essay-based papers, reducing the amount of time it takes to provide candidates with their results.
-Practitioner and Re-registration exam results are normally sent to Knowledge Train’s delegates about a week after the exams are taken.
-Delegates receive their Foundation results on the same day as the exam.
+Provisional Foundation or Practitioner exam results are normally sent to our delegates on the same day of the exam.
+Official results are sent 2-3 business days later, alongside an e-certificate if you have passed.